 Mirror neurons were first observed in monkeys in the 1990’s.
 Researchers noticed that the same neurons lit up in the primate brain whether an action was performed or observed.
 In other words, if the monkey picked up an apple certain neurons would light up.
 When the monkey observed a human picking up an apple the exact same neurons would light up.

 The scientists were stunned.
 A mad dash to study mirror neurons, in primates and humans, ensued.
 While scientists cannot access individual brain neurons in humans they can use imaging technology to study our brains as a whole.
 Researchers have observed mirror neuron systems in the human brain.
 At least, using an fMRI, it can be clearly seen that the same areas of the brain light up whether an action is performed or observed.

-There is near-consensus that mirror neurons exist, but no one is completely sure what they do.
-Here’s some ideas:
+There is near consensus that mirror neurons exist, but no one is completely sure what they do.
+Here are some ideas:

 - Deciphering intent: one study found that mirror neurons helped participants realize if someone was lifting a tea cup in order to be served or to be cleared from the table.

 - Learning: some argue that mirror neurons exist so that we can visualize activities in our heads and therefore “practice” them over and over.
 When we need to do the action again our mirror neurons are more than prepared.

 - Empathy: several studies show that the human brain lights up in the same area whether an emotion is experienced by the participant or observed in another.